triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGAIPBlockDesign.md

 ```

 then, to compile this file, use

 ```bash
 # Be sure to use the right clang++
 $SYCL_BIN_DIR/clang++ --target=vitis_ip-xilinx vitis_ip.cpp --vitis-ip-part=xc7vx330t-ffg1157-1 -o adder.zip
 ```

- `--target=vitis_ip-xilinx` specifies that we are targeting vitis ip blocks
+where `--target=vitis_ip-xilinx` specifies that we are targeting Vitis
- `--vitis-ip-part=xc7vx330t-ffg1157-1` specifies which Xilinx device we are targeting `xc7vx330t-ffg1157-1` needs to be replaced by the part id you are working with.
+IP blocks and `--vitis-ip-part=xc7vx330t-ffg1157-1` specifies which
+Xilinx device we are targeting `xc7vx330t-ffg1157-1`, which can
+obviously replaced by what you are really working with.

- The output is a Vivado IP zip archive that can be loaded into Vivado when making a block design
+The output is a Vivado IP `zip` archive that can be loaded into Vivado
+when making a block design.

 ### Further Reading